Everything You Need to Know About 1st Grade Homeschool Curriculum

 CLE comes in little booklets for the child to use throughout the year.
 The entire goal is to help kids gain independence!
 And it’s strong in math facts, which is very important.
 They are the foundation to math success (adding, subtracting, etc.).

 When the kids are little, reading should be your focus, and science curriculum should be super laid back.
 In fact, for years our “science” class was digging into a pile of amazing books while cuddled on the couch.
 Each week I’d carefully select nonfiction books sharing all about fish, elephants, or really, anything interesting.
-And the kids loved it!
+The kids loved it!

 This helps you focus on what is most important at this stage: growing strong readers.
 When mom holds her little ones on her lap and reads aloud, kids hear beautiful language, learn the organization and structure of language, and eventually begin to desire to read those words on their own.